 If you have a skill, profession, or hobby that aligns with the interests of certain classes or clubs, offer to come speak to students about that topic.
 For example, if you own a small business, you may offer to speak to the business class or club about what it’s like to be your own boss.
 If you are a dancer, artist, or photographer, you may find that arts teachers at the school are interested in having you speak to their classes.
 If you have coaching experience and certifications, you may be able to help out with a team.
 District rules about coaching and volunteering may vary, so be sure to contact the school to find out their requirements.

 Help the children hit the books

-Want to help students sharpen their literacy skills and develop a passion for reading?
-Readingrockets.org can show you how to foster inspiration at a young age.
+You can also help children sharpen their literacy skills and develop a passion for reading.
+Readingrockets.org can show you how to teach kids to love reading from a young age.
 For volunteers age 50 and over, check out AARP Foundation Experience Corps or find more than a handful of other opportunities here.
-Or consider teaming up with ProLiteracy.org to help adults in your community learn how to read.
-And if one-on-one tutoring is more your style, consider sharing your skills with students as a member of the national tutor registry at Atutors.org.
+If one-on-one tutoring is more your style, consider sharing your skills with students as a member of the national tutor registry at Atutors.org.

-Find even more back-to-school volunteer opportunities with Create The Good when you use our simple, local search.
+Looking for more back-to-school volunteer opportunities?
+Visit Create The Good and use our simple, local search.

 Coach more than sports